sourcegraph/handbook/content/people-ops/onboarding/glossary.md

 A report of a possible problem with a project or piece of software.
 (Just like a real issue!)
 It is something of concern that you want to flag so it can be corrected.

 ### Pull Request (AKA "PR")
 A request in GitHub for someone else to review your work for any possible errors or flaws before finalizing changes.
-For example, if had written an article, and you were almost ready to publish it but first you want someone else to review it.
+For example, if you had written an article, and you were almost ready to publish it but first you want someone else to review it.
 They would have the option to provide feedback through comments or approve it for publishing.

 ### Merge
 The act of taking a series of changes in a document or project (commits, for Git) in a branch and applying them to the existing repository.
 Generally, merging happens once your pull request has been approved.